lightdash/lightdash/docs/docs/faqs/faqs.md

 * You're running dbt in a separate process using the flag `LIGHTDASH_SPAWN_DBT=false`.
 In this case please check whether the dbt process process is running correctly.
 * If neither apply please [open an issue](https://github.com/lightdash/lightdash/issues/new/choose)

+## I'm using an old version of dbt, is Lightdash supported?

+---
+We only support dbt version `0.20.0`.
+Before using Lightdash, please check your project is compatible with the latest version.